< Back to articles

 Taking unpaid parental absence does not affect employment rights.

-How to request unpaid leave
+How to request unpaid leave and can an employer refuse?

 In order to take leave, eligible employees must make a written request to their employer.